pinecone-io/pinecone-ts-client/README.md

 > ℹ️ **Note**
 >
-> This section applies to [pod-based indexes](!TODO indexes#pod-based-indexes) only.
+> This section applies to [pod-based indexes](https://docs.pinecone.io/docs/indexes#pod-based-indexes) only.
 With serverless indexes, you don't configure any compute or storage resources.
 Instead, serverless indexes scale automatically based on usage.

 You can adjust the number of replicas or scale to a larger pod size (specified with `podType`).
-See [Pod types and sizes](!TODO https://docs.pinecone.io/docs/indexes#pods-pod-types-and-pod-sizes).
+See [Scale pod-based indexes](https://docs.pinecone.io/docs/scaling-indexes).
 You cannot downgrade pod size or change the base pod type.

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';